Kazmimasooma/Group-1-Disney/README.md

 ### Elbow curve

+After plotting and elbow curve with the features above, it is clear that there are **3 strong groups** within these movies with the **inertia / coefficient of 5.416e+3 or 5416 in decimal terms.** Please see below.

 ![Elbow_Curve_Inertia](https://user-images.githubusercontent.com/93067732/163075460-8d1be328-fded-4476-9317-9ec77114b972.png)

 ### K-means Clustering Model

+As indicated, the K-means Cluster model is generated with **K=3** as seen below.

 ![K-Means Clustering](https://user-images.githubusercontent.com/93067732/163075597-9096c509-6624-4a32-9ad1-fab52de665be.gif)

-#### Analysis & Visualization
-While we have completed our first ML model using K-means clustering, while it fulfills what we need, one of the drawback of K-Means Cluster is the inability to understand why the different movies have been clustered together.
+With this, we have completed our first ML model using K-means clustering.
+While it fulfills what we need, one of the drawback of K-Means Cluster is the inability to understand why the different movies have been clustered together.
 Therefore we have decided to add another ML model to support and strengthen our initial K-means Cluster model.

 ### Nearest Neighbour
 K Nearest Neighbour (KNN) algorithm can be used for both classification and regression problems.
 The KNN algorithm uses ‘feature similarity’ to predict the values of any new data points.